The BMW iX3 Premier Edition is good because it’s normal.

-This model was introduced with two specification grades: Premier Edition and Premier Edition Pro.
-Both offered a much higher level of standard equipment compared to a regular X3 with features that include adaptive suspension, auto folding door mirrors, front sport seats and lots of in-car tech.
+This model has two specification grades: Premier Edition and Premier Edition Pro.
+Both offered a much higher level of standard equipment compared to a regular X3 with features that include adaptive suspension, auto-folding door mirrors, front sport seats and lots of in-car tech.
 The infotainment aspect includes a DAB radio, BMW’s Connected Package Pro, built-in WiFi hotspot and the Live Cockpit Professional which is a fully digital instrument display.

 Other cosmetic elements include the high-gloss Shadowline exterior trim with matching roof rails.
 Velour floor mats, anthracite headlining and a high quality feel from the rest of the cabin materials galvanise the premium credentials of the iX3.